iree-org/iree/docs/GetStarted/getting_started_macos_bazel.md

 *   For an introduction to IREE's project structure and developer tools, see [Developer Overview](../developer_overview.md)
 <!--
-TODO: Link to MacOS versions of these guides once they are developed.
+TODO: Link to macOS versions of these guides once they are developed.
 *   To target GPUs using Vulkan, see
     [Getting Started on Linux with Vulkan](getting_started_linux_vulkan.md)
 *   To use IREE's Python bindings, see